Cheap Rome Restaurants - Best Places To Eat And Save Money!

 Pricing of a typical meal out in Rome

-The way I usually eat dinner (or sometimes lunch) out in Rome is to have two courses: either an antipasto and a primo (pasta or soup); or no antipasto, but maybe a half primo and then a secondo, or an antipasto and a secondo.
+Typically, when I eat out, I eat two courses: either an antipasto and a primo (pasta or soup); or no antipasto, but maybe a half primo and then a secondo, or an antipasto and a secondo.

 I can’t have all three courses (antipasto, primo and secondo) - I just don’t have space in my tummy!